yurt-page/docs/README.md

 #### Turris Omnia: Router that can be a small server
 [Turris Omnia](https://www.turris.com/en/omnia/overview/) is a most powerful router with a fast CPU that can be used as a NAS.
 It uses OpenWRT and you can easily install other apps like NextCloud.
+This router is a first attemt to make a special device for a self hosting: it support LXC containers out of the box and regular users may install a lot of things with just a single click.
-A similar router with fast CPU and OpenWRT is the [GL.net Brume](https://www.gl-inet.com/products/gl-mv1000/)
+A similar router with fast CPU and OpenWRT is the [GL.net Brume](https://www.gl-inet.com/products/gl-mv1000/) but it doesn't have such focus on self hosting.

 ## Email